 Getting the customer to hit that Buy button on your site is the goal for any ecommerce retailer.
 But that's not where the customer journey starts, nor where it ends.
 It starts the moment a prospect lands on your website, and it doesn't end until after they've received their product and are satisfied.

 Think of the customer experience like a peanut butter sandwich. 🥪 The peanut butter, or the purchase, is everyone's favorite part.
-But it wouldn't be a sandwich—a complete, high-quality shopping experience—without the bread on either side, or the pre- and post-purchase customer experiences.
+But it wouldn't be a sandwich—a complete, high-quality shopping experience—without the bread (or the pre- and post-purchase customer experiences) on either side.

 These bookends on the customer experience are overlooked by many ecommerce sellers.
 It's unfortunate because they play a major role in retention—and retaining a customer is 5x cheaper than acquiring a new one.
 And it's not only repeat business your brand can gain from nailing these experiences—it's also greater lifetime value (LTV), increased loyalty, and an improved brand reputation.

 Here's the good news: You can create these excellent experiences, and then automate them.
 A Messenger chatbot is the key!
-You can build a chatbot with Chatfuel (no coding required!), then use the Customer Chat plugin to add it to your website to reach prospects and customers.
+You can build a chatbot with Chatfuel (no code required!), then use the Customer Chat Entry Point to add it to your website to reach prospects and customers.
 To guide you in designing these bot experiences, here's what Rutger recommends.

 A pre-purchase experience that focuses on the customer's needs